stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 Back to Haskell, probably it’s pretty clear what the `dateToHoliday` function does, the first clause matches all days of January, second one matches the All Saints holiday, the third one matches for Christmas and the last one it’s the fallback for all other days.
-By using the `MonthOfYears` pattern, it makes it a lot more readable.
+Using the `MonthOfYear` and `YearMontDay` patterns makes the code more readable.
 Having something like:

 ```haskell
 dateToHoliday 12 25  = "HO HO HO Merry Christmas"